fredsiika/libft/README.md

 # Libft
-Open source C library functions specific for 42 Silicon Valley
+Open source C library functions specific for 42 Silicon Valley.

 ## Introduction to Libft:
 This first project marks the beginning of your training at [42 Silicon Valley](https://www.42.us.org/) to become de software engineer.